 Perfect for kids and beginners alike, the 6-foot FSE FoamieSoft Surfboard by Liquid Shredder is a lightweight and very buoyant soft board that can carry surfer than weighs up to 120 pounds.
 It is stable and is certain to deliver a good time while learning the basics of wave surfing.

 Constructed with EPS foam blank as its core, this hybrid surfboard is sandwiched by a soft but firm EPE foam deck and white PP bottom, making it rigid, hard, slick, and fast.
-The two wooden stringers it has provided the board with stiffness it requires for optimal performance.
+The two wooden stringers it has provided the board with the stiffness it requires for optimal performance.

-Hand shaped and heat laminated, it uses a high technology design to guarantee a superior performance that other foam surfboards cannot present.
+Hand-shaped and heat laminated, it uses a high-technology design to guarantee a superior performance that other foam surfboards cannot present.
 Adding to the fun and delight while surfing the waves is its wonderfully bright colors.

 You can choose from blue, red, and yellow.
 Aside from the different colors you can pick from, these boards provide a comfortable non-slip texture that assists surfers o stay on the board.